acl-devsign-winter-2018/classwork/frontend/week01_react-webpack-spa/class01_webpack-react/README.md

 ### Plugins
 Plugins can be added to webpack to add extra functionality.
 Some examples include...
 * Creating HTML files with dynamic script and link tags
 * Creating CSS files
 * Uglifying and minifying your code
 * Creating project global vars at compile time

 ### Loaders
 Loaders can be added to webpack to transform the data (code/json/images/etc.) imported into a project.
 Loaders are configured to only apply their transformations to files that match user defined regular expressions.
 Loaders can be chained together to transform data.
 Some examples include...
 * Transform ES6 files into ES5 files with Babel
-* Transform SASS files into CSS files
+* Transform SCSS files into CSS files
 * Transform images/fonts into base64 data embedded into your SASS/CSS

 ## React